plu5/plu5.github.io/_devlog/9-hiding-windows-for-optimisation-and-prefetching-mpv.md

 # Initialising i
 i=0

-# Iterating each line and each field in the
+# Iterating each line and each field in the inputfile
 cat "$1" | while IFS=\| read -r f1 f2 f3 f4
 do
     # id is the second field, without the spaces around it